If you’re looking for something fun and creative that’ll help you save some money, why not consider making your own Christmas gifts this year?

 17. Flavoured salt

 Once you’ve flavoured your salt, you can store it in little labelled pots.
-Many people choose to gift people a selection of five or six different salt flavours.
+Many people choose to gift a selection of five or six different flavours.

 This guide from Country Living will show you how to make a selection of different salts – let us know what some of your favourites are in the comments below!

-If you’d normally gift someone a bottle of wine, but would like to add a personal touch, you could consider adding a mini hat and scarf to each bottle.
+If you’d normally gift someone a bottle of wine but want to add a personal touch, you could consider adding a mini hat and scarf to each bottle.

 If you want to learn how to crochet these mini accessories, there’s a useful YouTube tutorial that’ll explain how.
 Part one will show you how to knit the scarf and part two will show you how to knit the hat and attached pom pom.
 Alternatively, you could consider making a larger cosy by repurposing an old jumper sleeve.

-Whichever option you decide to go for, these homemade winter warmers are sure to bring festive cheer this Christmas!
+Whichever option you go for, these homemade winter warmers are sure to bring festive cheer this Christmas!

 Final thoughts...

-From tasty treats like festive fudge and Christmas-inspired blondies to thoughtful items like homemade coasters and candles, we hope there’s something on this list that your friends and family will love – and that you’ll enjoy making!
+From fabulous food gifts like festive fudge and Christmas-inspired blondies to thoughtful items like homemade coasters and candles, we hope there’s something on this list that your friends and family will love – and that you’ll enjoy making!

-For more craft ideas and inspiration, why not check out the learning section of our website?
-Here, you’ll find introductory guides to creative skills like calligraphy and carpentry, as well as inspirational content like our article; 10 interesting craft ideas to try at home.
+For more craft ideas and inspiration, why not check out our learning section?
+Here, you’ll find introductory guides to creative skills like calligraphy and carpentry, as well as inspirational content like our article: 10 interesting craft ideas to try at home.

 And for more Christmas-related content, have a read of our articles; 12 Christmas recipe ideas to bring the festive cheer to your kitchen and 12 tips for a low-cost Christmas.